A Likely Story

 When my brothers, Jim and Dan, died in 2001, it was as if all the writing I had done before their deaths was in preparation for what happened next.
-I wrote a book, which was part a recounting of the last few weeks of my brother’s lives, part a humorous retelling of growing up in an Irish Catholic family of 11 during the 50s and 60s, and part a chronicle of the day to day living and writing my way through life-altering grief.
+I wrote a book, which was part a recounting of the last few weeks of my brother’s lives, part a humorous retelling of growing up in a Boston Irish Catholic family of 11 during the 50s and 60s, and part a chronicle of the day to day living and writing my way through life-altering grief.
 Initially published locally for family members, the book sold out of its first printing of 300 in little over a month.
 It went on to be used as curriculum for a grief and loss class at Radford University, spurred a Hull Village reunion in the town where my siblings and I were raised, and is now at the tail end of its 3rd printing.

 My next writer’s leap took place in March of 2005 and was called “Loose Leaf: Notes from a Writer’s Journal.”
 At that time, I was newly retired from providing foster care for an adult with developmental disabilities and was writing mostly political commentaries but was burned out from that kind of writing.
 Ready to turn over a new leaf, I wanted to have more fun with writing.
 So, I posted a photo of me in Ireland with a shamrock pinned to my sweater and drew on my Irish heritage to inspire the storyteller in me.

 For me, blogging has served many purposes.
 Because I understand life by translating it into words, I’ve generated a lot of writing.
 I needed a container and a way to organize and cross-reference it.
 The rapid-fire pace that blogging requires has helped me develop my skills, which has led to the airing of a number of my essays on WVTF radio and to freelancing and providing contract stories to The Floyd Press, Natural Awakenings of Southwest Virginia and other places.
 It also gave me a forum to continue writing about grief and loss and a place to express my love of photography.